hclimente/hclimente.github.io/_posts/2025-11-17-online-security.md

 The Signature has a fixed length, say 256 bits.
 There's only one valid signature for our message among $2^{256}$ options.

 RSA is relatively slow.
-Commonly, we use RSA to establish an ephemeral DH key for a communication.
+Commonly, we use RSA to establish an ephemeral Diffie-Hellman key for a communication.
 That way, if RSA gets broken, an attacked can't decrypt all of our communications, but they still have to go through them one-by-one.

 - VPNs: IKE
 - TLS/HTTPS: secure browsing